 This course covers the introductory fundamentals of the Visual Basic programming language.
 Students will learn object oriented and event-driven programming concepts and develop applications using Visual Basic.
 Permission from instructor and/or from a computer science advisor is required.
-Course offering: Fall & Spring only.
-Prerequisites: CS101, MA108
+Course offering: As needed.
+Prerequisite: CS101, CS103, CS104, CS202, MA108.

-- 1. Comprehend basic syntax and command structure of Visual Basic Programming. - 2.
+- 1. Describe basic syntax and command structure of Visual Basic Programming. - 2.
 Properly use commands to create programs to solve problems. - 3.
 Debug programs to find syntax and logical errors.